 Friday, October 20th

-Packet Pickup and Tent Setup and 7IL Ranch
+Packet Pickup and Personal Tent/Aid Setup at 7IL Ranch

 Saturday, October 21st